Why you cannot ignore physical security while securing your data

-Physical security systems are measures or equipment designed specially to ensure the physical protection of IT assets like facilities, resources, and other properties from an unauthorized physical access.
-Physical security measures are procedures undertaken in order to protect these assets from physical threats like theft, vandalism and / or natural disasters.
+Physical security systems are measures or equipment designed specially to ensure the physical protection of IT assets like facilities, resources, and other properties from unauthorized physical access.
+Physical security measures are procedures undertaken to protect these assets from physical threats like theft, vandalism and/or natural disasters.

-It is important that we understand the two important phases of the physical security first.
+We must understand the two important phases of physical security first.